semantic-dependency-parsing/toolkit/README.md

 ## Downloading

-The project is currently only available via Git.
+The primary form of distribution for the project is via Git.
+See the [Releases](https://github.com/semantic-dependency-parsing/toolkit/releases) page for precompiled jar files.

 ## Building